openpolis/django-eztaskmanager/docs/index.rst

 This is done through a conventional Django administrative interface, using either `RQ`_ or, in the near future, `Celery`_.

-Introducing django-eztaskmanager – a tool designed to put the control of managing and monitoring asynchronous tasks into the hands of non-technical users.
-It's both an evolution and upgrade from our previous django-uwsgi-taskmanager_.
+**django-eztaskmanager** is both an evolution and upgrade from our previous django-uwsgi-taskmanager_.

-The key change is that django-eztaskmanager operates independently from the application server, like gunicorn or uvicorn.
+The key change is that it operates *independently* from the application server, like gunicorn or uvicorn.
 This means it doesn't get in the way of your application's processes.
 Moreover, it's built to integrate seamlessly with Redis, a caching solution that's likely part of your current tech stack, for a fit so comfortable you'll hardly notice it's there.